openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/superiorFrontalGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
    :definition: Is a frontal gyrus. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002661)]
    :description: Component of the frontal lobe, lateral aspect.
-The rostral boundary is the first appearance of the superior frontal sulcus whereas the caudal boundary is the midpoint of the paracentral sulcus on the \ [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002661)]
+The rostral boundary is the first appearance of the superior frontal sulcus whereas the caudal boundary is the midpoint of the paracentral sulcus on the inflated surface.
+The medial and lateral boundaries are the medial aspect of the frontal lobe and the superior frontal sulcus respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002661)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111304
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002661#superior-frontal-gyrus-1
    :name: superior frontal gyrus